Cancer Therapeutics: From Traditional Drugs to Nanomedicine

 Conclusion

 Nanomedicine is revolutionizing cancer treatment by providing innovative approaches to drug delivery, imaging, and therapy.
 By leveraging the unique properties of nanoscale materials, researchers are developing more effective and personalized treatments that can significantly improve the lives of cancer patients.
-As research continues to advance, the future of nanomedicine in cancer treatment holds immense promise.
+The future of nanomedicine in cancer treatment holds immense promise.